 For years, I had bought pots and pans only for them to last a few years before completely becoming useless.
 In 12 years of marriage I have had to have spent over $1000 on the purchase….and repurchase of pots and pans.
 Then, I discovered the glory that is cast iron

-Both my husband and @highheeled_kami had been telling me about cast iron.
-Kami had some that belonged to her great grandmother and is still perfect shape due to the occasional seasoning of the cookware and proper care.
+Both my husband and a twitter friend of mine had been telling me about cast iron.
+She had some that belonged to her great grandmother and is still perfect shape due to the occasional seasoning of the cookware and proper care.
 The plain truth is: these pans will last forever if you take care of them.

 Cast iron is nonstick if properly seasoned too!
 So let’s talk about proper care!
 I wholly recommend Lodge Cast Iron.
 (No, I am not a paid affiliate.)
 Lodge has been around since 1896!
 For more on the history of Lodge, click here.
 A company that has been around that long surely must make a product worth having!